SagarKapoorin/ChatBot/README.md

 - Validation on save only with clear errors
 - Persistent storage in browser localStorage (auto-restored on load)
 - Extensible architecture for adding new node types quickly
+ - Delete nodes via the top-right delete button on each node
+ - Responsive UI that works on mobile (drawer sidebar + touch support)

 **Current Node Types**
 - Text Message: simple text content